rcarver/config/doc/CLUSTERS.md

 # Clusters

 A cluster groups a set of [nodes](NODES.md).
+A node must belong to **one and only one** cluster.
 The cluster generally provides configuration data used by node [blueprints](BLUEPRINTS.md).
 That configuration data allows nodes in one cluster to behave differently than nodes in another cluster.
 The simplest use of clusters is to define "production" vs "staging" environments for your application.

 Let's look at an example.